Gzh0821/pvzg_site/src/en/guide/mod/gp-next-files.md

 If you are making a runtime world-map replacement, you may also have:

 - `jsons/worldmap/gpn-worldmap.json5`
+- `jsons/config/patching.json`

 This is not the same as a normal `features/WorldmapFeatures.json5` patch.
 The former changes the runtime map graph, while the latter changes raw world data.

+`jsons/config/patching.json` is the config file for the normal JSON patch system itself.
+Right now it is mainly used to set file-level `merge` / `replace` behavior for selected `features` and `objects` types.

 ### `patches/`